 Sprinkle the spice blend over the tenderloin and rub it in with your hands.

-Place the tenderloin on a sheet pan with a wire rack or roasting tray.
+Place pork on a sheet pan with a wire rack or roasting tray.

-Bake for 20 minutes in the preheated oven or until the tenderloin reaches an internal temperature of 145 to 160 degrees F on an instant read thermometer.
+Bake for 20 minutes in the preheated oven.
+Or until the tenderloin reaches an internal temperature of 145 to 160 degrees F on an instant-read meat thermometer.

-Remove from the oven and allow the tenderloin to rest on a cutting board for 10 minutes before slicing.
+Remove from the oven and let pork rest on a cutting board for 10 minutes before slicing.

 Slice in ½ inch thick pieces and serve.